X

 QB Jayden Daniels

 Jayden Daniels is currently averaging over 22 fantasy points per game and now gets a great matchup against the Panthers in Week 7.
 Carolina has given up at least two pass touchdowns in five of six games this season while allowing a top-12 fantasy quarterback in two of the past three weeks.
-So, this is another game where fantasy managers should be starting Daniels.
+So this is another game where fantasy managers should be starting Daniels.

 QB Andy Dalton

 Aside from his rough Week 5 performance, Andy Dalton has been a strong QB2 option in three of his four starts this year.
 He'll remain in that territory in Week 7 against the Commanders.
-This is a great matchup for Dalton, considering Washington has given up the fifth-most fantasy points per game to quarterbacks, and four different quarterbacks have finished as a top-14 option against them.
-So, the veteran will be a high-end QB2.
+This is a great matchup for Dalton, considering Washington has given up the fifth-most fantasy points per game to quarterbacks, and four different quarterbacks have finished as a top-14 option against it.
+So the veteran will be a high-end QB2.

 Commanders RBs